 Winterberry does best in full sun, but it can tolerate part shade.
 It’s perfectly happy in average or wet soil, making it a great plant for the rain garden.
 While winterberry isn’t ideal as a replacement for evergreen holly in decorating, it’s an excellent shrub in its own right and one of our favorite native plants.

 The ivy you’re most likely to see growing nearby is English ivy (Hedera helix).
 For years it’s been used as a tough ground cover, but now it is classified as an invasive plant.
 It will grow over nearly anything, clinging to walls and trees with little rootlets.

 Do not plant English ivy in central Indiana.
 If you already have it, be sure to keep it reigned in.
 We strongly recommend keeping it off your house.
 The rootlets can pull at weak and damaged mortar, and insects and decay can develop behind the curtain of plants.

 Decorating with Holly and Ivy

-In pagan times, holly was considered male—upright and prickly—and ivy, with its clinging habit, considered female.
+Historically, holly represented the male—upright and prickly—and ivy, with its clinging habit, the female.
 Ivy twined around the holly tree showed the male and female principles in one balanced, evergreen package (or, if you’re of a combative mind, fighting it out for mastery).

 Because both were green at a time when everything else turned brown, people brought holly and ivy inside during the long nights of the winter solstice.
 As Christianity gained traction in Europe, the pagan custom of using holly and ivy was absorbed into decorating for Christmas.